openshift-kni/cnf-features-deploy/ztp/kube-compare-reference/README.md

 If this check fails, either the source-crs or reference must be altered until no differences are observed by running `make compare` locally.

+### Update workflow

+There is also a target `make sync` that will copy all reference-based CRs to the ../source-crs directory.
+Beware that any local edits to source-crs will be erased by this action, so this is intended for a workflow as follows:

+- Edit the reference to reflect the intended behavior
+- Update `default_value.yaml` to contain appropriate placeholder data
+- Run `make sync` to update source-crs to match the reference changes